 The centre for research rests at Svartberget where a research station was built in the year 1979, 7 kilometers northwest of the seat of Vindeln.
 Here, around 15 people are employed: Research technicians, research engineers as well as administrative and seasonal employees.

 Svartberget is a part of the Swedish Infrastructure for Ecosystem Science (SITES).
 SITES is a national organization composed of nine field stations, located all over Sweden, which are equipped with infrastructure and technological competence for ecosystem research.

-Svartberget participates in all three thematic programs within SITES: SITES Water (which is based on Krycklan), SITES AquaNet and SITES Spectral.
+Svartberget participates in all three thematic programs within SITES: SITES Water, SITES AquaNet and SITES Spectral.

 Svartberget is also part of INTERACT, a coalition of almost 100 research stations in the arctic and boreal region seeking to build capacity to do science and environmental monitoring all over the region.
 INTERACT provides scientists with the opportunity to visit and do research at about half of these stations through its transnational access program.

 Svartberget is also a member of Integrated Carbon Observation System (ICOS), a European research infrastructure focusing on surveying and understanding the greenhouse gas balance.